appsquickly/typhoon/README.md

 ### What is Dependency Injection?

-Many people have trouble coming to grips with dependency injection at first.
-And I think part of the problem is that it is actually so simple.
-Imagine that you had an app that gives weather reports.
-You'd like to integrate with different weather service providers, so you make a WeatherClient protocol backed by a few different implementations.
+Many people have trouble coming to grips with dependency injection, at first.
+And I think part of the problem is that it is actually so simple that we're inclined to look for something more complicated - as surely that there has to be more to it!

+So, with that in mind, imagine that you had an app that gives weather reports.
+At first you go for a free weather report provider, but in future you'd like to integrate one with more features.
+So you make a WeatherClient protocol and back it with the simple implementation.

 In traditional software development you might have a View Controller thus: